BlinkID/blinkid-ios/Transition guide.md

 ## 0.9.6

-- No changes
+- No backwards incompatible changes

 ## 0.9.5

-- No changes
+- No backwards incompatible changes

 ## 0.9.4

-- No changes
+- No backwards incompatible changes

 ### Transition to 0.9.3